SepViT: Separable Vision Transformer: SepViT

 The famous pointwise convolution in MobileNets is utilized to fuse the information from different channels.
-In our work, we imitate pointwise convolution to develop the pointwise self-attention (PWA) module to establish connections among windows.
-PWA is also mainly used to fuse the information across windows and obtain a final representation of the input feature map.
-More specifically, we extract the feature maps and window tokens from the output of DWA.
-Then, window tokens are used to model the attention relationship among windows and generate the attention map after a LayerNormalization (LN) layer and a Gelu activation function.
-Meanwhile, we directly treat the feature maps as the value branch of PWA without any other extra operation.
+In our work, we imitate pointwise convolution to develop the pointwise self-attention (PSA) module to establish connections among windows.
+PSA is mainly used to fuse the information across windows and obtain a final representation of the input feature map as well.
+More specifically, we extract the feature maps and window tokens from the output of DSA.
+Then, window tokens are used to compute the attention relationship among windows and generate the attention map after a LayerNormalization (LN) layer and a GELU activation function (Act).
+Meanwhile, we directly treat the feature maps as the value branch of PSA without any other extra operation.

 With the attention map and the feature maps which are in the form of windows, we perform an attention computation among the windows for global information exchange.
-Formally, the implementation of PWA can be depicted as follows:
+PSA adopts a residual connection as well.
+Formally, the implementation of PSA can be depicted as follows:

 where $wt$ denotes the window token.
-Here, Attention is a standard self-attention operator but works on all of the windows $z$.
+Here, Attention is a standard self-attention operator as well, but works on the whole feature maps that are in the form of windows $z$.